mklemm/jaxb-delegate-plugin/README.md

 ### *2.1.0*
 - Added support for method and class type parameters

+### *2.2.0*
+- Added support for referencing delegate definitions declared elsewhere in the XSD or binding model
+- Added support for nested class delegation
+- Added support for literal class type arguments

+### *2.3.0*
+- Modified syntax for class references and added possible references to XSD

 ## Motivation
 Usually, classes generated with XJC are more or less pure data structures.
 Any business logic,